NeleWandel/TDS/docs/source/API.rst

 |
 | ``seg`` selects the segment that needs to be modified
 |
-| ``points`` are X-Y coordinates that specify the user mask.
+| ``points`` only works if a segment is chosen by ``seg``.
+Points are X-Y coordinates that specify the user mask.
 Points always come in pairs with the horizontal (x) first and the vertical (y) afterwards seperated by commas.
 There need to be at least two pairs, that have to be listed counterclockwise.
 If only one pair is given, the segment is marked as undefined.
 | **Example:** UserMask(seg=2, points='–2.3e-9, 44e-3,-2.5e-9, 47e-3, 1.2e-9, 44e-3')
 |
 | ``amp`` sets the nominal pulse amplitude in volts.